ThKrypt/QualCoder/07-Coding-Text.md

 * Open the file memo of the selected file
 * Use a filter function show only those files that meet certain criteria.
 These can be from file attributes, or if files are associated with certain cases.

-## Maximise screen area
-To hide the top control panel, click in the text area and press the 'h' key.
-To show the top panel, press 'h' again.

 ## Large text files
 Large text files slow QualCoder.
 When opening a large text file (greater than 50,000 characters), right click on the file.
 A menu option allows you to get the first approximately 50,000 characters, subsequent clicks will open the next approximately 50,000 and so on.
 Approximately, because QualCoder looks for a line-ending (such as a paragraph or sentence ending) to more nicely section the start and end of text chunks.